2019 Annual Benefit Report

 In 2019 TCG worked on the goals set in the previous year to improve Greenhouse Gas Emissions, Volunteerism, Worker Flexibility Options and Training and Education.
 Being a Certified B Corp meant implementing programs that could “meet the highest standards of verified social and environmental performance, public transparency, and legal accountability.”

-As we worked on this project, we found a lot of things to make us proud.
+As we worked on these projects, we found a lot of things to make us proud.
 We also found things we need to do better.
 We’re inspired to be better and do better now that we know better!
-The B‑Corp focus gives us a set of goals toward being a better corporation for our employees, our community, and the world.

-We believe we do well in the following B‑Corp focus areas:
+We believe we continue to do well in the following B‑Corp focus areas:

 - Our healthcare plan and supplementary benefits

 - Our professional development and employee review process

 - Our community engagement and development, and job growth (helping TCGers grow in their jobs and take on new roles)